-Section 2.D.4.b: Student Records: In the event that the Charter expires or is terminated (other than immediate termination) or non-renewed by the Sponsor, student records shall be turned over to Sponsor on the date the expiration, non-renewal or termination takes effect.
+Section 2.D.4.b: Student Records: In the event that the Charter expires or is terminated (other than immediate termination) or non-renewed by the Sponsor, student records shall be turned over to Sponsor by the date of expiration, non-renewal or termination takes effect.

 Section 2.D.4.c: Property/Assets of the School: The parties acknowledge that both the Sponsor and the School are public entities.
-In the event that the Charter is terminated (other than immediate termination) or non-renewed by the Sponsor and except as otherwise provided by law; all assets, supplies and equipment purchased with charter school public funds by the School or which would otherwise be due and payable to the School shall instead be delivered to, retained and owned by the Sponsor and all school property and improvements, furnishings and equipment and any unencumbered charter school public funds shall automatically revert or transfer, as the case may be, to full ownership by the Sponsor (subject to any lawful liens and encumbrances) following the School's exhaustion of its appellate remedies.
-If the School's accounting records fail to clearly establish whether a particular asset was purchased with charter school public funds or non-charter school public funds, then it shall be presumed that it was purchased with charter school public funds and ownership of the asset shall automatically revert to the Sponsor.
-Property and assets purchased with charter school public funds shall be defined as all property, whether real or personal, purchased directly with grants and charter school funds provided by a governmental entity.
-Funds provided by the School and used by an education services provider ("ESP") company to purchase property and assets for the School are considered charter school public funds.
-Any property and improvements, furnishings and equipment purchased without Article 12.0 charter school funds for the School which have not been reimbursed by charter school public funds shall be the property of the School should the Charter terminate or not be renewed.
-Any assets existing at the time of termination or non-renewal of this Charter School Agreement, which have been funded by both Article 12.0 charter school funds and non-charter school public funds, shall be equitably distributed between the parties.
-Any disputes concerning such equitable distribution of assets shall be addressed through the dispute resolution provisions available through Section 1002.33, Florida Statutes, or as specified in this Charter.
-Property and assets purchased by an educational management organization in conjunction with operating the School shall not be deemed to have been purchased with charter school public funds.
+In the event that the Charter expires or is terminated (other than immediate termination) or non-renewed by the Sponsor and except as otherwise provided by law; all assets, supplies and equipment purchased with public funds by the School or which would otherwise be due and payable to the School shall instead be delivered to, retained and owned by the Sponsor and all school property and improvements, furnishings and equipment and any unencumbered public funds shall automatically revert or transfer, as the case may be, to full ownership by the Sponsor (subject to any lawful liens and encumbrances) following the School's exhaustion of its appellate remedies.
+If the School's accounting records fail to clearly establish whether a particular asset was purchased with public funds or non-public funds, then it shall be presumed that it was purchased with public funds and ownership of the asset shall automatically revert to the Sponsor.
+Property and assets purchased with public funds shall be defined as all property, whether real or personal, purchased directly with grants and funds provided by a governmental entity.
+Funds provided by the School and used by an Education Services Provider (ESP) company to purchase property and assets for the School are considered public funds.
+Any property and improvements, furnishings and equipment purchased without Article 12.0 funds for the School which have not been reimbursed by public funds shall be the property of the School should the Charter terminate or not be renewed.
+Any assets existing at the time of expiration, termination or non-renewal of this Charter School Agreement, which have been funded by both Article 12.0 funds and non-public funds, shall be equitably divided between the parties.
+Any disputes concerning such equitable division of assets shall be addressed through the dispute resolution provisions available through Section 1002.33, Florida Statutes, or as specified in this Charter.
+Property and assets purchased by an educational management organization in conjunction with operating the School shall not be deemed to have been purchased with public funds.
 The financial and auditing personnel and staff of the Sponsor and the School shall cooperate in and coordinate the proper identification and sources of funding for the property and improvements, furnishings, and equipment purchased for the School and the appropriate record keeping of same, during the term hereof or any extensions of this Charter School Agreement.

-Section 2.D.4.d: Debts of the School: In the event that the Charter is terminated (other than immediate termination) or non-renewed by the Sponsor, the City of Pembroke Pines, Florida shall be responsible for all the debts of the School.
+Section 2.D.4.d: Debts of the School: In the event that the Charter expires or is terminated (other than immediate termination) or non-renewed by the Sponsor, the

+Governing Board of the School shall be responsible for all the debts of the School.
 The parties acknowledge that the Sponsor may not assume the debt arising from any contract for services made between the governing body of the School, the management company (if applicable), and/or third parties, except for a debt that is previously detailed and agreed upon (in writing and executed with the same formalities as this Charter) by both the Sponsor, the governing body of the School and/or the management company (if applicable), and that may not reasonably be assumed to have been satisfied by the Sponsor.